It’s time for class and the children are all prepared for sport, feeling confident and expecting to achieve and win.

 – Practice makes for improvement, so our coaches focus on ongoing skill development.
 Slow but steady can win the race.
 As long as we never stop getting up, we are winning.

 – The score does not matter – but effort does, so we keep the children playing and trying to score goals and hit the ball well.

 – Winning is not important, but having the will to win is (again, fall down eight times, get up nine).

 – Whether you win or lose, there is always an opportunity next week to do even better, as long we keep showing up.
 A big part of life is just about showing up and putting in the effort.

 At Shaws Little League, we are not trying to find the best young child, or having the winning under 8’s team – very rarely are these things an indicator of whether the children will succeed in the future.
 Also, these things really don’t matter to a child.
 We feel that children are more engaged, motivated and satisfied when they are part of a meaningful competition, when they have been given a chance to improve their skills and when they participate actively.

 This is how Shaws Little League focuses on the whole child.
-Come join us and see what we’re all about.
+Come join us for a toddler sport class or a children's sport class and see what we’re all about.